t3n/eslint-config/README.md

 ### @t3n/eslint-config-react

 Use this configuration alongside the base configuration if your project uses React.
-It extends `eslint-config-airbnb`.

 #### Usage